Dropping a few thousand dollars on appliances isn’t my favorite thing to do. I’m guessing you aren’t too thrilled about

 I love shiny new things when I can get them for less.
 With our HUGE farmhouse kitchen makeover, I was torn with spending money on new appliances.

 There are ways my friend to get kitchen appliances cheap.

 If you missed my story on my purchase of a new stainless steel stove for our kitchen makeover, head on over here and read it or pin it for later.

 I hate spending money on things that cost a lot.
 It doesn’t come easy.
-Now show me a new piece of Home Decor and we are talking.
+So now show me a new piece of Home Decor, and we are talking.

 ( Okay, I really don’t like to not get a deal on that either)